gdoteof/pytorch-zappa-serverless/README.md

 # flask-ai
-Basic structure to deploy an AI project with flask
+Basic structure to deploy a pytorch language model with flask

 ## Structure of Repository